it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 This Guide helps election officials and their staffs understand their organization's cybersecurity readiness and take steps to improve.
 It is for jurisdictions of all of sizes and types, though which best practices apply to you will depend on several factors, including, but not limited to:

-* the type of jurisdiction (state vs. county vs. municipality),
+* The type of jurisdiction (state vs. county vs. municipality),
-* the structure of election administration in a given state (top-down vs. bottom-up),
+* The structure of election administration in a given state (top-down vs. bottom-up),
-* the types of election equipment owned, and
+* The types of election equipment owned, and
-* how IT responsibilities are shared with other functions in the jurisdiction, such as when IT is shared with the rest of the county.
+* How IT responsibilities are shared with other functions in the jurisdiction, such as when IT is shared with the rest of the county.

 Election technology providers and other stakeholders will also find much of the information useful as they consider how their work impacts outcomes in election administration and security.